krutikaraut2004/Codsoft-Task-Calculator/README.md

 # Codsoft-Task-Calculator
-"Built a sleek HTML/CSS/JavaScript calculator for quick and efficient arithmetic operations.
-Check it out!"
+Built a sleek HTML/CSS/JavaScript calculator for quick and efficient arithmetic operations.
+Check it out!